News & Announcements

 Some of the food needs to be distributed quickly, and in response to that need, we are starting a weekend "Cornucopia Free Market."

-Each Saturday and Sunday starting October 6th, we will have fresh food available for distribution from 11-12 each day.
+Each Saturday and Sunday we have fresh food available for distribution from 11-12 each day.
 The regular food pantry will not be open those days, but we will have fresh food that needs to be distributed available on a first come, first serve basis.

 Please come check out what is there and enjoy some wonderful nutritious and healthy food!